Permutation invariance in last-passage percolation and the distribution of the Busemann process: Proof of invariance

 Together, these propositions will tell us that the transformation in (\ref{wtilde-def}) interchanges the rates of rows $1$ and $2$, while preserving all passage times which cross both row $1$ and row $2$.

 We will prove Proposition 4.2 by demonstrating a version of Burke’s theorem for a time-inhomogeneous queue whose arrival and service data correspond to the weights $\omega$ on rows 1 and 2 respectively.
-In the queuing context, the quantity $U_t$ will represent unused service at time $t$.
+In the queueing context, the quantity $U_t$ will represent unused service at time $t$.
 Interchangeability properties for queues date back to Weber \cite{Weber1979}, who showed that the law of the departure process from two $\cdot/M/1$ queues in series is unchanged when the rates are swapped.
 An alternative proof of Weber's result by Tsoucas and Walrand \cite{TsoWal1987} introduced a coupling idea involving unused service (which is generalised by \eqref{wtilde-def}).
 Related constructions have more recently been deployed in a wide variety of contexts in percolation and polymer models and in interacting particle systems.
-A continuous version of the invariance of passage times in Proposition \ref{prop:passage times-preserved} was used in \cite[Lemma 4.12]{Dauv_Ortm_Vira_22} to construct the directed landscape -- see also \cite{corwin21,dauvergne-virag-24} for related results.
+A positive temperature version of this invariance was previously seen in the work of Noumi and Yamada \cite{noum-yama-04}.
+A continuous version of the invariance of passage times in Proposition \ref{prop:passage times-preserved} was used in \cite[Lemma 4.12]{Dauv_Ortm_Vira_22} to construct the directed landscape -- see also \cite{corwin21,Dauv_Nica_Vira_22, dauvergne-virag-24} for related results.